City of Adelaide

 Drivers of population change

 The City of Adelaide was laid out as the capital of South Australia in 1836.
 Over time, the City has developed from colonial settlement to village to town to major city.
 The role and function of the City of Adelaide had its origins as a predominantly residential and commercial area.
 The City declined in population in a similar fashion to other Australian central city local government areas in the middle part of the 20th Century as industry and commerce became more profitable land uses resulting in residents moving to areas outside the central city.
-In recent times, this decline has turned around as a result of residential opportunities, epitomised by the construction of high rise apartment buildings in the city centre, have resulted in strong population growth.
+In recent times, this decline has turned around as a result of residential opportunities, epitomised by the construction of high rise apartment buildings in the city centre.
+This has resulted in strong population growth.

 The large growth in population is a result of the attraction of inner city living for tertiary education, employment opportunities and entertainment.
 This trend is expected to continue into the future.
 The City of Adelaide also attracts a large number of overseas migrants.
 These migrants are primarily made up of students studying at the University of Adelaide, the University of South Australia and other educational institutions in the inner area of Adelaide.